 Usually, in a normal image like a JPG, the sun has the same white-value than a bright piece of paper.
 For lighting purpose , this is not enough.
 A high dynamic range panorama therefore contains more information than your monitor can display to incorporate the extreme differences regarding the brightness.
 Using Enscape’s virtual camera exposure, you can explore the different lighting scales in your image.

-To load a Skybox, open the Enscape Settings and go to the Atmosphere Settings tab.
-Here, click on Load Skybox from File to select a file.
+To load a Skybox, open the Enscape Visual Settings and go to the Atmosphere Settings tab’s Horizon section.
+Here, choose the option Skybox from the dropdown and then click on the folder icon next to Load Skybox from File to select a file.
 Enscape supports Skybox image files (*.hdr, *.bmp, *.jpg, *jpeg, *png, *tif, *.tiff, *.tga) either in cross or panoramic (Longitude/Latitude) format.

 The Atmosphere tab with loaded Skybox